lokeshwar777/data-structures-and-algorithms/notes/graph_notes.md

   7. Dynamic Shortest Path
   - IMPOSSIBLE -> (-ve wts undir) or (-ve cyl dir)

-- Euler path
+- euler path (undirected)
-  - Visit all edges exactly once
+  - visit all edges exactly once
-  - Starting point matters
+  - starting point matters
+  - odd degree -> exactly 0/2 vertices
+  - graph is connected (isolated vertices are ignored)

-- Euler circuit
+- euler circuit (undirected)
-  - Euler path + same start and end
+  - euler path + start = end
-  - Starting point can be any in the circuit if any
+  - starting point can be any in the circuit if any
-  - All nodes in the circuit have even degree
+  - even degree -> all vertices
+  - graph is connected (isolated vertices are ignored)

+- Minimum Spanning Tree (MST)
+  - Prim's
+    - start with a src, PQ stores (u, v), u is part of MST, v is outside
+    - pick min-weight edge from PQ, if v is visited (ignore), else consider it
+    - add neighbour edges of the vertex visited, return edges of MST
+  - Kruskal's

 - bridges
   - critical connections